zhihui-dhc/aib-website/content/en-US/blog/announcement-15-3-2017.md

 slug: cosmos-fundraiser-date
 date: 2017-03-15
 author: The Cosmonauts
-excerpt: We have very exciting news: We are launching the Cosmos fundraiser on March 31st, at 6am PDT.
-We'd like to thank everybody for being patient with us!
-We still have work to do before then, and are planning on releasing the following before the fundraiser starts:
+excerpt: We have very exciting news - We are launching the Cosmos fundraiser on March 31st, at 6am PDT.
 ~~~

 > NOTICE: The fundraiser launch date has been moved to **April 6th, 6am PDT**.
 [Learn more](./fundraiser-delay-announcement-ii)